-The number of treatments required for removal.
-It usually takes 4+ sessions.
+- Number of treatments required for removal.
+It usually takes 4 or more sessions.

 Laser tattoo removal is a very safe procedure, with decades of research on its safety and efficacy.
 While the lasers used for tattoo removals emit incredibly powerful bursts of energy, we don’t receive permanent damage because our skin receives such short individual bursts at a time.
 The bursts are just long enough to break up microscopic pigments without causing scarring.
 By analogy, we won’t get burned if we briefly pass our fingers over a flame.
 However, we do if we hold our fingers over the flame for longer than a brief pass.
 It’s the same thing with tattoo removal lasers.